 The program of this unique, practical training course is broken up into three days.

-Day 1: Business organization, value stream, process management and control
+Day 1: Business organization, value stream, process management & control

 - Introduction: learning goals, expectations, and personal introductions.

 - Elementary organizational model: learn about the relationship between mission, strategy, and place of business.
 Integrate these into a comprehensive example.